Core Idea

 • Herbert Simon (1955) introduced bounded rationality to replace the “perfect rationality” assumption of classical economics

-• Donella Meadows extended this into systems dynamics: when each actor behaves rationally within their bounded view, the system as a whole produces outcomes that no individual intended or desired
+• Donella Meadows extended this into systems dynamics: when each actor behaves rationally within their bounded view, the system as a whole produces outcomes no individual intended

 Why Local Rationality Produces Global Irrationality